akara/activator-squbs-orch-scala/docs/squbs training.md

      def receive = {
        case ContentRequest(token, role, resource) =>
-         log.info("Got content request token: {}, role: {}, resource: {}, sending some mock content")
+         log.warning("Got content request token: {}, role: {}, resource: {}, sending some mock content"
+           token, role, resource)
          sender() !
 ContentResponse("Hello, this is some mock content") }
    }
    ```

-2. Register the services and input/output types.
-Note: Registering the input/output types are optional.
-This registration tells squbs to start your actors for you.
+2. Register the actors.
+This registration tells squbs to start your actors for you as long-running actors.
 Registering the types allows squbs ActorRegistry to find actors by input and output type.
+Note: Registering the input/output types is optional and only needed for type-based lookup in the ActorRegistry.

    Open file `squbs-meta.conf` in the cube project and replace it to be the followings: